adam7rans/7estar/_docs/plan.md

 *   **Objective:** Build the foundational, non-agent script that can execute a Playwright test and save all artifacts.
 *   **Key Tasks:**
     1. Create a TypeScript module that accepts a Playwright script path as an argument.
+    2. Configure the Playwright launcher within the module to start the browser in **headed mode** by default, making the process visible to the developer.
-    2. Implement the logic to create a timestamped run directory.
+    3. Implement the logic to create a timestamped run directory.
-    3. Implement the Playwright listeners for `console`, `request`, and `pageerror`.
+    4. Implement the Playwright listeners for `console`, `request`, and `pageerror`.
-    4. Implement the logic to save screenshots before and after each action.
+    5. Implement the logic to save screenshots before and after each action.
-    5. Implement the final trace file generation.
+    6. Implement the final trace file generation.
 *   **Success Criteria:** A developer can run `npm run execute-test ./tests/example.spec.ts` and see a complete artifact directory created in `/runs`.

 ## Phase 2: Agent Definition & Basic Tooling